qbleuse/AWS-SAMUEL/Documentation/Usage/Run.md

  - The server compiled but it crashes and won't run :

-Did the OpenSSL libraries and gamelift libraries (dynamic and static libraries), are in the packaged server ?
+Are the OpenSSL libraries and gamelift libraries (dynamic and static libraries) in the packaged server ?

 The InitSDK command may fail for now but it won't after setting upthe local gamelift.